 Reminiscence from "melody tonstudio", my studio from 1984 to 1988

-Watch the tape counter at he right tape roller - which I think is a mechanical master stroke for that time.
+Watch the tape counter at the right tape roller - which I think is a mechanical masterpiece for that period.

-Assumed we still had engineers and fine mechanical workshops to make constructions like that and had deciders (!!!) to set priorities in leading positions, I´ m sure, we had no problems with "BER", the new Berlin airport, completion of "Elbphilharmonie" and last but not least "Stuttgart 21" (I couldn´ t resist to whine about a system of contradictory rules and the arrogance of politicians - as well as Everyman - meddling with details they know nothing about).
+Assuming we still had engineers and fine mechanical workshops to make constructions like that and had deciders (!!!) to set priorities in leading positions, I´m sure, we would have had no problems with "BER", the new Berlin airport, completion of "Elbphilharmonie" and last but not least "Stuttgart 21" (I couldn´t resist to whine about a system of contradictory rules and the arrogance of politicians - as well as Everyman - meddling with details they know nothing about).

 Our studio (Harald Schäuffelen and me) from 1980 to 1984, recording "Flair".

-The string quartet had a concert at Septembre 30th 2013 - Michaelis - at the chaple of Michael on "Michaelsberg" near Cleebronn.
+The string quartet had a concert on September 30th 2013 - Michaelis - at the chapel of Michael on "Michaelsberg" near Cleebronn.
 Guest soloist was Helene Godefroy on the viola da gamba.
 She performed a solo piece by Abel and a cello suite by Telemann, accompanied by the quartet.

-The quartet (Hans Rückauer and Theophil Stetter (+), violin, Manfred Deppe, viola und Renate von Lamezan, violoncello) played a stringquartet by Johan Nepomuk Hummel and the Eb major string quartet op.
+The quartet (Hans Rückauer and Theophil Stetter (+), violin, Manfred Deppe, viola and Renate von Lamezan, violoncello) played a string quartet by Johan Nepomuk Hummel and the Eb major string quartet op.
 12 by Felix Mendelssohn Bartholdy.

-We recorded the concert with a few takes during the sound check as alternate material.
+We recorded the concert with a few takes during the sound check as alternative material.

 Berthold Jüngst did the recordings.
-His mobile was located beside thre church.
-The picture of us (without Helen) is his courtesy as well.
+His recording van was located beside the church.
+The picture of us (without Helen) is by his courtesy as well.

 In the beginning of the seventies I played in a progressive rock band based in Detmold named "Zyan Zwo" - cast: Uli Herfurth, sax, cl / Manfred Deppe, git, viola / Christian Kuhnke, git, bass / Rolf Sander, drums.
-We had a program, or at least all our titles had a verbal connection to "hammer".
-One was "Hammerfest" (a norwegian town), one was "Hammerhart" (hammerhard), one was "Hammersjölk" (remember the UNO ceo ?) and so on.
+All the titles of our programme had a verbal connection to "hammer".
+One was "Hammerfest" (a Norwegian town), one was "Hammerhart" (hard as a hammer), one was ”Hammarskjöld”" (remember the UNO Secretary General) and so on.

 My fellow student Steffen Seithel packed some mobile equipment from the "Tonmeister Institut Detmold", our audio school.
-That was analoque equipment of course and mainly tube mics and tube preamps.
-The recordings are comtemporary witnesses of that time.
+That was analogue equipment, of course, and mainly tube mics and tube preamps.
+The recordings are contemporary witnesses of that time.

 Later on it started to rain, feel for Steffen with his gear ...

-Having met my old friend Marlon Klein on the occasion of a show with his band "Dissidenten" at the Jazz Open Stuttgart (see picture above), it´ s reasonable to feature the optical and acoustical memories of "Jack Bone Group" (see pictures below), the band of his elder brother Hans-Peter.
-We have been the rhythm section of this formation..
+Having met my old friend Marlon Klein on the occasion of a show with his band "Dissidenten" at the Jazz Open Stuttgart (see picture above), it seems logical to feature the optical and acoustical memories of "Jack Bone Group" (see pictures below), the band of his elder brother Hans-Peter.
+We were the rhythm section of this formation.
 In Herford we had a rehearsal room wall to wall to "Missus Beastley".
-Two titles were recorded at the "Tonmeisterinstitut Detmold" and you´ ll find them further below in "Things worth hearing", one is "Hot Rubber", originally composed by Uli Herfurth of "Zyan Zwo" arranged by me and the more environmentally inspired "Leichenwagen Erde" by Hans-Peter.
+Two titles were recorded at the "Tonmeisterinstitut Detmold" and you’ll find them further below in "Things worth hearing", one is "Hot Rubber", originally composed by Uli Herfurth of "Zyan Zwo", arranged by me, and the more environmentally inspired "Leichenwagen Erde" by Hans-Peter.

-Marlon once teased, that brothers Klein lifted their arms to show the "venceremos" fist (Marlon the arm at the heart side, Hans-Peter the opposite), while Wolfgang Nickel put his hands on his hips, but I was hiding my hand behind my head - hahaha.
+Marlon once teased us, that brothers Klein lifted their arms to show the "venceremos" fist (Marlon the arm at the heart side, Hans-Peter the opposite), while Wolfgang Nickel put his hands on his hips, but I was hiding my hand behind my head - hahaha.

 "Blaetter des Bielefelder Jugendkulturringes" wrote in nr.
 271 of okt.
 73:

-<From well reputated KRAAN to still unknown JACK BONE GROUP.
-Still rehearsing in Herford based youth center DAS HAUS: Wolfgang Nickel, played organ with MISSUS BEASTLY, Peter Klein of "Jack Bone Blues", Manfred Deppe of "Hybris" and Peter´ s younger brother Marlon.
-They present german lyrics, this for example:>
+<From well reputed KRAAN to still unknown JACK BONE GROUP.
+Still rehearsing in Herford based youth center DAS HAUS: Wolfgang Nickel, played organ with MISSUS BEASTLY, Peter Klein of "Jack Bone Blues", Manfred Deppe of "Hybris" and Peter´s younger brother Marlon.
+They present German lyrics, this for example:>

-That´ s what "Blaetter des Bielefelder Kulturrings" said, sounds a bit high brow today. - Anything not serving reeducation to a better mankind isn´ t worth existing - .
+That´s what "Blaetter des Bielefelder Kulturrings" said, sounds a bit high brow today. - Anything not serving reeducation to better mankind isn´t worth existing - .
 At least a few nice words about the music ...
-Any difference to today ? ...
+Any difference to today? ...

-Founded backin 1965, the last cast of this band featured Tilman Jäger, voc / Hans-Christian "Hansel" Ketscher, keyboards / Manfred "Manni" Deppe, guitar / Klaus Peter Ludwig, bass und Martin "Tiny" Baufeldt, drums.
+Founded back in 1965, the last cast of this band featured Tilman Jäger, voc / Hans-Christian "Hansel" Ketscher, keyboards / Manfred "Manni" Deppe, guitar / Klaus Peter Ludwig, bass and Martin "Tiny" Baufeldt, drums.

-1983 we reunited to make music again.
-We missed exercise, but it was fun anyhow.
+In 1983 we reunited to make music again.
+We were lacking practice, but it was fun anyhow.